rivkastrilitz/Ex2/README.md

 Arena:
 this class contains function such as:
-*GraphRange- returns the graph range as a range2D object.
+* GraphRange - returns the graph range as a range2D object.
-*w2f -adjust the range of the graph to a range that suits the frame.
+* w2f - adjust the range of the graph to a range that suits the frame.
-*correct_pokemon_edge-returns the current pokemon edge according to the pokemon position on the graph.
+* correct_pokemon_edge - returns the current pokemon edge according to the pokemon position on the graph.
-*init_Agents_by_game - crate agents object from the Jason object that has been received from the server.
+* init_Agents_by_game - crate agents object from the Jason object that has been received from the server.
-*get_Agents_update- update agents from the Jason object that has been received from the server.
+* get_Agents_update - update agents from the Jason object that has been received from the server.
-*pokemon_contain- the function checks that the pokemon that the agent is looking for is available.
+* pokemon_contain - the function checks that the pokemon that the agent is looking for is available.
-*pokemon_in_search-the function checks if the current pokemon is already in progress of searching.
+* pokemon_in_search - the function checks if the current pokemon is already in progress of searching.
-*json2Pokemons_update-the function return a list of pokemons by the json information the function gets *closest_pokemon-the function returns the closest pokemon to a specific agent.
+* json2Pokemons_update - the function return a list of pokemons by the json information the function gets
+* closest_pokemon - the function returns the closest pokemon to a specific agent.
-*on_pokemon_edge- checks if the current agent is on an edge with a pokemon.
+* on_pokemon_edge - checks if the current agent is on an edge with a pokemon.

 Ex2:
 in this class, there is an algorithm that calculates the best way to move the agents across the graph in order to eat the pokemons. this class contains function such us:
-*init_graph_to_algo- this function set the graph, to   the number of the level provided *init_pokemones- this function get the pokemons from the game and set them to a list then go over the list and insert them into a Priority Queue.
+* init_graph_to_algo - this function set the graph, to   the number of the level provided
+* init_pokemones - this function get the pokemons from the game and set them to a list then go over the list and insert them into a Priority Queue.
-*add_all_agents-the function returns a Queue of pokemons that contain all the pokemons, that is currently set to an agent.
+* add_all_agents - the function returns a Queue of pokemons that contain all the pokemons, that is currently set to an agent.
-*game_full_move- this function make updates to the pokemons and agents, and updating the next move.
+* game_full_move - this function make updates to the pokemons and agents, and updating the next move.

 frame: